 Self-harm and suicidal thoughts should be taken seriously, and met with empathy, compassion, and understanding given that they are risk factors for suicide, particularly when associated with a history of a mental illness (most commonly major depressive disorder and substance misuse).

 Clinicians, patients, and their caregivers (supporters) are calling for a paradigm shift in suicide risk assessment that moves away from "characterizing, predicting, and managing risk" towards "compassion, safeguarding, and safety planning".

-Suicide risk management refers to the identification, assessment, and treatment of a person exhibiting suicidal behavior.
-Suicidal behavior includes death by suicide, suicide attempt, suicide plan, and suicidal ideation.
-The literature also sometimes includes nonsuicidal self-harm as a component of suicidal behavior.
-There are 5 key components to suicide: ideation, intent, plan, access to lethal means, and history of past suicide attempts.
+Originally called suicide risk management, suicide risk mitigation aims to be a more realistic and compassionate approach.
+It refers to the identification, assessment, intervention, and treatment of a person at risk of suicide.
+It is an ongoing process whether due to a mental illness or a life crisis.
+Traditionally the term "suicidal behavior" refers to a suicide attempt, an episode of nonfatal self-harm, a suicide plan, and suicidal ideation.
+The literature sometimes includes nonsuicidal self-harm as a component of suicidal behavior.
+The authors of this topic suggest avoiding the term "suicidal behavior" and being more specific about what you observe.
+There are several key components to suicide: ideation, intent, plan, access to lethal means, and history of past suicide attempts.

 Department of Psychiatry